AlanCristhian/expressions/README.md

 # symbolic

-An experimental library that allow your define mathematical expressions.
+An experimental library that let your define mathematical expressions.

 ## Matrix definition